carpentries-incubator/workflows-nextflow/episodes/02-channels.md

 >
 > > ## Solution
 > > ~~~
+> > ch = Channel.from(1,2,3)
 > > println(ch)
 > > ch.view()
 > > ~~~
 > {: .solution}
 {: .challenge}

-> Queue channels usage
+> ## Queue channels usage
 > A queue channel can have one and exactly one producer and one and exactly one consumer.
 {: .callout}

 ### Value channels

-A value channel a.k.a. singleton channel by definition is bound to a single value and it can be read unlimited times without consuming its content.
+A **value** channel a.k.a. singleton channel by definition is bound to a single value and it can be read unlimited times without consuming its content.

 ~~~
 ch = Channel.value('Hello')